hcyogeesh/originalPython/Miscellaneous/toLearn.md

 1. Try and Except block
 2. Declaring parameter's function type in function's parameter.
 3. Try and except and else and finally blocks I have to learn.
+4. Learn how to declare if some input1 is of particular data type then false else true.